heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/03-solution/01-guess-the-number-game/README.md

 - `OK`: the server is ready to start a new game and await a `GUESS`
 - `ERROR <code>`: an error occurred while sending the message.
 The error code is an integer between 1 and 1 inclusive.
-The error code is as follow:
+The error code is as follows:
   - 1: a guessing game is already in session

 ### Quit